 Summer Music Camp at Manhattan School of Music

-The Summer Music Camp at Manhattan School of Music, initiated in partnership with The ASCAP Foundation in 1999, is undergoing some exciting changes in 2012.
+The Summer Music Camp at Manhattan School of Music, initiated in partnership with The ASCAP Foundation in 1999, has undergone some exciting changes.
 The summer camp has been expanded to include students from all over the nation who have completed grades 6-11.
 Set on a college campus in the heart of New York City, this special program provides intensive musical instruction in musical theater, chamber music, percussion, and piano studies.
 Campers develop their musical skills and join a community of young musicians through a wide variety of musical and social activities, with master classes taught by ASCAP members.
 National Endowment for the Arts has been an ongoing supporter of the camp.

 Scholarships to attend the Summer Music Camp at Manhattan School of Music are provided by The ASCAP Foundation Irving Caesar Fund and are available to US residents.